mozilla-ai/encoderfile/docs/index.md

 ### Option 2: Build CLI Tool from Source

-See [BUILDING.md](BUILDING.md) for detailed instructions on building the CLI tool from source.
+See our guide on [building from source](https://mozilla-ai.github.io/encoderfile/latest/reference/building/) for detailed instructions on building the CLI tool from source.

 Quick build:
 ```bash